UKPW/directus/docs/user-guide/overview/data-studio-app.md

   the App window is large enough, the sidebar will automatically open, and can be closed by clicking the "X" in the top-right.
-- **Notifications Tray** — Fixed to the bottom of the page sidebar, this button opens a tray of recent user notifications, and provides a link to your Activity Log page.
+- **Notifications Tray** — Fixed to the bottom of the page sidebar, this button opens a tray of recent user notifications, and provides a link to your Activity Log page. yes